algotrade-course/.github/profile/README.md

 ## Welcome to Algotrade Course on GitHub 👋

-This organization hosts educational content about Algorithmic Trading offerred by Algotrade.
-It's also a place to host project developed by student in those courses.
+This GitHub organization hosts educational content of Algorithmic Trading Course offerred by ALGOTRADE.
+It also host projects developed by students.

+The ALGOTRADE Algorithmic Trading Course is currently offerred by:
+- **A**dvanced **P**rogram in **C**omputer **S**cience (APCS) - University of Science Ho Chi Minh City, Vietnam National University.
+The course has code name CS408: Computational Finance - Algorithmic Trading.
+- Course program by ALGOTRADE.
+Information of the program can by found [here](https://www.algotrade.vn/course).
 <!--
 **Here are some ideas to get you started:**